svrooij/rest-api-filter-fields/README.md

 Installing this plugin is really easy.

-1. Upload `rest-api-filter-fields.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress

-You can also download it through the build-in plugin manager.
-Then it will be installed in `/wp-content/plugins/rest-api-filter-fields/`.
+Just search the plugin directory for `rest api filter fields` and press install.
+Or download it right from [Github](https://github.com/svrooij/rest-api-filter-fields/releases) and copy the `rest-api-filter-fields` directory in the archive to `wp-content/plugins/`.

 ## Frequently Asked Questions ##